The Ultimate Ignition Poker Review

 Save yourself some money and do it with a smaller bet of 2.5-3x the big blind, however.

-Once in a while you’re going to get someone in the blinds fighting back with a re-raise.
-Your ego might want you to punish them for a possible re-steal, but just fold right there if you’re really on a “steal”.
+Once in a while, you’re going to get someone in the blinds fighting back with a re-raise.
+Your ego might want you to punish them for a possible re-steal, but just fold right there if you have a weak hand and were on a steal attempt yourself.

 2. Advanced strategy is often counterproductive.

-When you’re at a normal cash game you might do things like slowplay pocket pre-flop if there are a couple of loose cannons always raising to your left.
+When you’re at a normal cash game, you might do things like slowplay pocket Aces pre-flop if there are a couple of loose cannons always raising to your left.

 You might play extra hands against a tilting opponent.